rejojer/OpenKB/README.md

 - **Compiled wiki:** The LLM compiles your documents into summaries, concept pages, entity pages, and cross-links, all kept in sync.
 - **Query & chat:** One-off questions or multi-turn conversations over your wiki, with persisted sessions to resume.
 - **Skill Factory:** Distill redistributable agent skills from your wiki.
-- **OKF-ready:** Wiki frontmatter follows Google's [Open Knowledge Format (OKF)](https://cloud.google.com/blog/products/data-analytics/how-the-open-knowledge-format-can-improve-data-sharing) schema for knowledge sharing.
+- **OKF-ready:** Wiki pages follow the [Google OKF](https://cloud.google.com/blog/products/data-analytics/how-the-open-knowledge-format-can-improve-data-sharing) specification for knowledge sharing.
 - **Obsidian-compatible:** The wiki is plain `.md` files with cross-links.
 Open it in Obsidian for graph view and browsing.

 # 🚀 Getting Started